Fire destroys much of 249-year-old church in California

 The cause of the fire was under investigation, Negrete said.
 He said the recent toppling of monuments to Junipero Serra, the founder of the California mission system who has long been a symbol of oppression among Indigenous activists, will be a factor in the investigation.

-“This will be another box that they’re going to check off,” he said.
+“This will be another box that they’re going to check off,” Negrete said.

 Robert Barron, the auxiliary bishop of the Archdiocese of Los Angeles, tweeted that he was “deeply troubled” by the fire as he awaits further information about its cause.